-Home > WHC Staff > Remembering Michael McFadden
+Home > Blog > WHC Staff > Remembering Michael McFadden

 Washington Hebrew is sad to announce the passing of Development Assistant Michael McFadden.
 Michael was well-appreciated by everyone for his positive demeanor, professionalism, and his strong desire to make WHC the strongest community possible.
 He managed many of our member communications regarding donations and was the organizer of our annual Yom Kippur Memorial Book.